Vyral/base-template/_drafts/3-tips-for-negotiating-your-home-sale.md

 {% include youtube.html %}

-What are the top three tips for negotiating on your home sale?
-Find out here.
+<center>What are the top three tips for negotiating on your home sale?
+Find out here.</center>

 Here are three important tips to keep in mind about negotiating your next home sale: